 - Tea and coffee provided free by the hotel.
 Other drinks available at very reasonable prices in a help-yourself "honour system" at the hotel.

-- In-depth tours by qualified, knowledgeable local tour guides, with Baba Studio input (Praga Caput Regni is one of the top tour companies in Prague, see their feedback on Tripadvisor).
+- In-depth tours by qualified, knowledgeable local tour guides, with Baba Studio input.

 - Limited numbers on each guided tour.
 We will supply two tour guides where necessary so that each tour is not more than 15 people and there is lots of opportunity for personal attention.